AparmitSrivastava/dynamic-website-builder/README.md

 ## dynamic-website-builder
-This project generates YouTube thumbnails dynamically using customizable elements like text, images, and backgrounds.
+Used Vanilla Js generates YouTube thumbnails dynamically using customizable elements like text, images, and backgrounds.